kaii789/simptel-O9/README.md

 # Simptel-O9

-A simple single-cycle processor capable of taking in Assembly/Machine Code instructions.
+A simplified single-cycle processor capable of taking in Assembly/Machine Code instructions.

 # Milestones
 Milestone 1: